Getting started with Arista Community Labs

 The Post Deploy Script

-can be seen running in the terminal, and will take a few minutes to complete.
+can be seen running in the terminal.

 Grab a coffee!